Daniel-Nkunga/BioSite/ArchitecturePlanning/Leidos Week 1 - June 17-21.md

 Wednesday continued this research focusing more on individual Q-Former models to implement and branch off of.
 Though I had done research before, I believe that everyone should try to do research in their educational/professional career and I'm glad to have the opportunity to do it again.
 I know how to navigate the terminal and understand my errors a lot better than I did the fall of 2023 so the process is going a lot smoother.
 Research is also nice in the fact that you're not only learning new things, but reinforcing your knowledge in other concepts very rapidly along the way.
 In this case, I was not only learning about the different use cases of different terminals, but the differences between conda and python virtual environments.
 It nice to be a researcher again while under the professional guidance provided in this internship.
 [A very ramble-y paragraph on first pass.
 Also the end (though pretty sincere) feels very tacky]

 Thursday consisted of trying to get BLIP-2, our Q-Former of choice, to run locally on my machine.
 Though a virtual environment was created to run BLIP with all dependencies already running, issues arose when trying to load in a model.
 The "load_model_and_preprocess" function kept trying to grab models from the internet which isn't allowed due to company policy.
-Debugging this was very fun as it allowed me to have a legitimate reason to explore (and try and modify) the __init__ files of a program.
+Debugging this was very fun as it allowed me to have a legitimate reason to explore (and try and modify) the __init__ files of a program for the first time.

 On Friday, the scope of my project was shifted.
 We decided that instead of trying to commentate on a screen of what's going on, it would instead be more productive to explain the given situation from a parsed JSON file of an object's location and heading.
 This would mean abandoning the previously found models to look into the most recent text-to-text models, most of which could inherently handle a JSON file.